karimra/gnmic/docs/user_guide/event_processors/intro.md

 Event processors are defined under the section `processors` in `gNMIc` configuration file.

-Each processors is identified by a name, under which we specify the processor type as well as field specific to each type.
+Each processor is identified by a name, under which we specify the processor type as well as additional fields specific to each type.

+!!! note
+    Processors names are case insensitive

 All processors support a `debug` field that enables extra debug log messages to help troubleshoot the processor transformation.